Examples for the screen configuration of myCNC software are available here.

 <gitem fgColor="##f-display" labelFgColor="##f-label" where="pwms" format="%d" labelWidth="80" displayWidth="80" alignment="left" action="hw-pwm-dec;hw-pwm-inc" height="40" address="pwm-outputs" number="0" type="kspinbox" bgColor="##b-display" fontStyle="bold"> <message>PWM 1</message> <message_pl>PWM 1</message_pl> <message_cn>PWM的1</message_cn> <message_ru>ШИМ1</message_ru> <message_kr>PWM 1</message_kr> <message_es>PWM 1</message_es> </gitem>

 KSpinBox2 allows the user to add an element similar to a regular KSpinBox, displaying a value between two arrows, which also allows the user to click on the current value and change it using a popup screen in addition to changing the value by pressing the respective arrows.
-This element is used, for example, on the main screen of myCNC software's 1366M4 profile to change overspeed, jog overspeed, and spindle speed.
+This element is used, for example, on the main screen of myCNC software's 1366M4 profile to change overspeed, jog overspeed, and spindle speed (safe range for overspeed values is 1 to 125% on the ET6, ET7 and ET10 controllers).
 Below is an example of such a screen element when the value in the jog overspeed box has been clicked, bringing up a popup screen:

 Example KSpinBox2 code: